Karl Compton

 Karl Taylor Compton (September 14, 1887 – June 22, 1954) was an American physicist and president of the Massachusetts Institute of Technology (MIT) from 1930 to 1948.
-Compton built much of MIT's modern research enterprise and engagement with the federal government.
-His policies for technology transfer, commercial spin-offs, and federal contracting have become central to United States science and technology policy.
+A researcher in electron physics and early experimenter on the photoelectric effect, Compton spent two decades at Princeton University before accepting the MIT presidency, where he transformed what had been primarily an engineering school into a research university with strong programs in basic science.